 2. How much money can I expect to earn as a taxidermist?

 It is difficult to say what one will earn in taxidermy, because what you can earn and what you do earn are not always close.
 An average part time taxidermist who is not very motivated might make just $10,000 - $20,000 per year, while a devoted full time taxidermist can very easily make $50,000+ per year.
 If your business grows to where you need to hire employees, you can make over $100K annually.
 Here are some of the factors that are involved:

 The area you live in is important.
 Taxidermists in the western states usually do quite well, as customers are used to paying a fair price for good quality taxidermy work.
 Many of the eastern 'perimeter' states fall into this category also.

 The states with lower than normal average taxidermy prices are some of the southern states like Louisiana, Arkansas, Georgia, etc. The midwest states are probably about average.
 There do seem to be certain areas even in the southern & midwest states though, that can command higher prices.

 That being said, there are other factors involved also.
 If you are working another job and can only devote limited time to your business, it will take longer to get it off the ground.
 If you can go all out from the beginning, you can easily make a nice profit your very first year.
 Also, how motivated are you?
-This is a big question, because you can take two taxidermists, with the same taxidermy education, from the same town, and even the same skill level, and one could make double what the other one makes.
+This is a big question, because you can take two taxidermists, with the same taxidermy education, from the same town, and even the same skill level, and one could make more than double or triple what the other one makes.
 It often comes down to motivation.
 Also, how much competition will you have, and how much effort will you put into marketing yourself?
 There are many inexpensive ways to get your name out there, and we do discuss these things during class.